 KMG-Bernuth’s key product for the industrial wood treating market – pentachlorophenol – is commonly used in high-volume applications where preserving wood economically is a priority.

 Pentachlorophenol, known as penta for short, is used primarily to treat wooden utility poles.
 Penta helps to protect utility poles from insect damage and weather decay.

 Unlike poles treated with a competing product, known as CCA (chromated copper arsenate), penta-treated poles are climbable by linemen.
 This characteristic is particularly advantageous anywhere bucket trucks (“cherry-pickers”) are impractical or unavailable for the utility linemen who service and repair transmission and telephone lines.
-When removed from service, penta-treated poles can be reused and recycled or burned for energy in combustion units and industrial boilers.
+When removed from service, penta-treated poles can be reused for other approved applications.